osl-incubator/scicookie/src/scicookie/{{cookiecutter.project_slug}}/docs/index.md

   With Docker, we can easily share our application with others and deploy it to different environments.
 This streamlines our development, testing, deployment, and collaboration workflows, making the entire process more efficient.
-{%- elif cookiecutter.add_containers == 'Podman' %}
+{%- elif cookiecutter.use_containers == 'Podman' %}
   * Integration with DevOps tools: Podman in your Python project helps us achieve a more secure, efficient, and flexible containerization strategy, and give us more control over application's dependencies and configurations.
   Podman allows us to manage containers without the need for a daemon, providing a